ekow-enux/ci-cd-basics/ci-cd-basics/README.md

 #### Build Failures
 If the build step fails:
 1. Check that Node.js dependencies install correctly
-2. Verify the `ci-cd-basics` directory exists in your repository
+2. Verify the project files are in the repository root
 3. Ensure TypeScript compilation passes locally

 #### PM2 Process Management Issues
 If you encounter PM2 errors like "Process or Namespace Over not found":
 1. Verify `PM2_NAME` secret is properly set
-2. Check that the build directory `dist` exists in `ci-cd-basics/`
+2. Check that the build directory `dist` exists in the project root
 3. Ensure PM2 is properly installed: `sudo npm install -g pm2`
 4. Check PM2 status on the server: `pm2 status`
 5. View PM2 logs: `pm2 logs your-app-name`

 #### PM2 Serve Issues
 If the `pm2 serve` command fails:
-1. Ensure you're in the correct directory: `cd ci-cd-basics`
+1. Ensure you're in the correct directory (should be the project root)
 2. Verify the port is not already in use
 3. Check that the `dist` directory exists and contains `index.html`
 4. Try stopping and deleting the process manually: